 “If you make your bed every morning, you will have accomplished the first task of the day,” he says.
 “It will give you a small sense of pride, and it will encourage you to do another task, and another, and another.
 And by the end of the day that one task completed will have turned into many tasks completed.”

 3. Eat breakfast

 It’s often said that “breakfast is the most important meal of the day,” and it turns out, there’s evidence to prove it.
 According to research, children who eat breakfast perform better in school.
-And the same is true for adults.
+Also, the same is true for adults.
 In another study, researchers uncovered the importance that a morning’s meal has on both children and adults, improving cognitive abilities and providing sufficient energy to help you throughout the day.
-Eating breakfast has been linked to heightened focus and job performance.
+Lastly, eating breakfast has been linked to heightened focus and job performance.

 Getting an early morning workout won’t only benefit your health, but it will help to set a positive and motivational tone for your day.
 Research shows that morning routine exercise reduces stress and increases motivation.

 Not only that but highly successful people are typically very busy, which is why the morning is the best time to do things for yourself because once your day begins, who knows whether or not you’ll have the time to hit the gym after work.
 “Morning workouts tend to be completed by those who prefer to check exercise off their list for the day before the rest of the daily to-do’s, children’s needs, busy gym, or decrease in motivation hit them,” senior exercise physiologist at New York University’s performance lab Heather Milton told NBC News.

 5. “Eat your frog”